nickbrandt/GitLab/doc/architecture/blueprints/graphql_api/index.md

 ## Iterations

 1. Build comprehensive Grafana dashboard for GraphQL
-1. Ingest and index GraphQL queriesand in Elastic
+1. Ingest and index GraphQL queries in Elastic
 1. Build a scalable GraphQL state synchronization
 1. Design a better deprecation policy and monitoring
 1. Collaborate with AppSec Team to make GraphQL secure by default